PreciselyData/SpatialAnalytics/docs/getting-started/aws-eks/enable-security.md

 ### Create a realm for spatial services

-Download `~//realm-spatial.json` to your local system and open a browser to login to Keycloak administration console.
+Download `~/SpatialAnalytics/deploy/realm-spatial.json` to your local system.
 In the administration console, move the cursor over the `Master` realm and click on `Add realm`

 Select the realm file `realm-spatial.json`, give a name to the new realm (use all lowercase name, e.g. `development`) and click the `Create`.